Ebooks and Print-on-Demand

 Reflect on your past experiences with eBooks.
 If you have little previous experience with them, Deschutes Public Library offers thousands of eBooks you can download easily through their new app, Libby.
 COCC Barber Library also loans Kindle eReaders with access to a hundred popular titles.

 Most major publishing services offer automatic conversion from Word files to EPUB and/or MOBI files.
 In the early 2010s, Smashwords was the most popular service for generating eBooks.
-Now in 2019 Internet sources commonly recommend Draft2Digital and Kindle Create for a smooth experience and consistent results.
+Now Internet sources commonly recommend Draft2Digital and Kindle Create for a smooth experience and consistent results.

 Draft2Digital is popular with authors today because, unlike the early conversion services, it doesn't have finicky format requirements.
 The company claims "anything Word can read, we can read" and "our goal is to support your style guide."